mtanzim/gopl-book/README.md

 - As one may note, writing tests like this becomes tedious, and thus, table driven tests are very popular in go
   - See [example](./ch11/word2/word_test.go)
 - One may use `t.Fatalf` if a test function must be stopped in its tracks; this is generally not recommended

+#### Testing a command

+- The `go test` tool also allows testing commands alongside packages with little effort
+- Although the `main` package normally generates an executable, it can also be imported as a library